Get in touch

 Heavy vehicular congestion around urban environments presents a specific risk in the event of a major incident but it also presents a more constant, underlying risk to human mental and physical health that can be mitigated with smart barriers.

 A recent study found that congestion in the UK has reached such levels that the average rush-hour commuter spends a full day a year stuck in traffic.
-Multiple studies have shown that stress levels not only rise when a person is sat in traffic but remain high even when the person has reached their destination, contributing to reduced job and life satisfaction and diminished mental health.
+Multiple studies have shown that stress levels not only rise when a person is sat in traffic but remain high even when the person has reached their destination, contributing to the reduced job and life satisfaction and diminished mental health.

 Meanwhile, the effects on health of transport-related air pollution are well documented.
 According to the World Health Organisation, road transport will remain a significant contributor to air pollution in conurbations across Europe, with estimates indicating that 100,000 deaths a year could be linked to ambient air pollution, shortening overall life expectancy by a year on average.

 Smart city concepts such as responsive traffic flow measures have the potential to reduce congestion and with it the negative effects on human physical and mental health.
-For example, smart traffic lights and programmable smart barriers could work in unison, both responding to real-time data, and manage traffic flows in a way that drastically cuts commuter times and improves a cities’ level of air quality.
+For example, smart traffic lights and programmable smart barriers could work in unison, both responding to real-time data, and managing traffic flows in a way that drastically cuts commuter times and improves a cities’ level of air quality.

 With business leaders and local authorities under renewed pressure to meet net-zero targets by 2050, an accelerated progression towards smart cities could provide a significant boost in reaching those targets.